-The Emotional Wellbeing and Mental Health Service (EWMHS) is provided by North East London NHS Foundation Trust (NELFT).
-The free service provides both preventative resources and targeted, specialist emotional wellbeing and mental health support for young people aged between 0-18, living in Southend, Essex or Thurrock.
+The Emotional Wellbeing and Mental Health Service (EWMHS) is a free service providing both preventative resources and targeted, specialist emotional wellbeing and mental health support for young people aged between 0-18, living in Southend, Essex or Thurrock.
 EWMHS is also available to anybody with Special Educational Needs (SEN) up to the age of 25.

-The type of support offered by the EWMHS will vary depending on the needs of the young person; the service offers a number of preventative and immediate digital support options including downloadable worksheets and resources aimed at promoting self-help and resilience.
+The type of support offered by the EWMHS will vary depending on the needs of the young person.
+The service offer a range of both individual and group talking therapies such as:

 The Information portal is designed to support schools in finding online material and content in supporting children and young people in educational settings.